Terraform Cheat Sheet

 import

-• Terraform is not able to auto-generate configurations for those imported modules, for now, and requires you to first write the resource definition in Terraform and then import this resource
+• CLI usage: terraform import requires you to first write the resource definition in Terraform and then import the resource

-• marks a Terraform-managed resource as tainted, forcing it to be destroyed and recreated on the next apply.
+• Previously marked a Terraform-managed resource as tainted, forcing it to be destroyed and recreated on the next apply.

 fmt